dream-horizon-org/raven-panel/docs/docs/development/deployment.md

 ### Container Deployment (Recommended)

-Raven Panel includes a production-ready Dockerfile with multi-stage builds.
+Raven includes a production-ready Dockerfile with multi-stage builds.

 #### Using Docker Compose